gchq/gaffer-doc/docs/gaffer2.0/federation-changes.md

 ## SuffixCacheName

-All Cache implementations are given a name and you can have multiple caches like NamedOperations, NamedViews, ect.
+All Cache implementations are given a name and you can have multiple caches like NamedOperations, NamedViews, etc.

 However within FederatedStore where multiple graphs may exist, by default a cache name has the suffix of `graphId` added for identity and keeping caches for different graphs seperate e.g NamedOperationCache_graph1, NamedOperationCache_graph2, NamedOperationCache_graph3.